makeitcloudy/makeitcloudy.github.io/_posts/2022-04-12-how-to-downgrade-mikrotik-ROS.md

 + users and configuration remains
 + backups of the configuration remains on the filesystem

+## Downgrade
+This section describes how to downgrade the Mikrotik Router OS and firmware.

 ### Downgrade from ROS 7.X to 6.X
 When for some reason your device should be on ROS 6.X but you aready upgraded to ROS 7.X
 1. Figure out what is the model of your mikrotik device